fhiso/sources-and-citations/citation-elements.md

 manner.
-The party defining the *citation element term* *shall* provide a description of the intended purpose of the *citation element term* which *should* be made freely available to all interested parties, preferably by an HTTP request as described in §1.3.2 of this standard.
+The party defining the *citation element term* *shall* provide a description of the intended purpose of the *citation element term* which *should* be made freely available to all interested parties, preferably by an HTTP request as described in §3.2 of [Basic Concepts].
 In addition, the definition *shall* state:

 *   its *term name* (an IRI);
 *   whether it is a *sub-element* of some other *citation element term*,